cryptowerk/docs.cryptowerk.com/content/tutorials/8-bulk-seals.md

 metaDescription: "Bulk Seal - Cryptowerk Tutorials"
 ---

-## Experimental Options For Bulk Seals
+## Options For Bulk Seals

-The following examples are experimental and are subject to change.
-Using the Bulk Seal in production will require an additional license.
+The following examples are not yet finalized and may be subject to change.
+Using the Bulk Seal in production might also require an additional license.

 ### Bulk Seal - One Small Seal Represents A Collection of Hashes